chandramohan-murkute/java-projects/billsys/readme.txt

 Aproach :
-/products GET service to list all products : producs configured in application.properties, list can be edited or extended /bills	GET	service will take the order and customer information and will return the bill object
+/products GET service to list all products : producs configured in application.properties, list can be edited or extended /bills	POST	service will take the order information and will return the bill object

 Conclusion :
-Code is tested locally using JUNIT testecase
+Code is tested locally using JUNIT testcase, can be deployed on tomcat.
+Maven dependancies are pricked from other projects, which load lot of unnecessary jars, which will be refined in next version.